 Simple staining is one of the conventional staining techniques.
 From the name, it is quite clear that it is a very simple or direct staining method that uses a single stain only.
 The microorganisms are invisible to the naked eye, and to make them visible, staining is performed that gives divergence to a microscopic image.
 Direct staining makes the use of basic dyes like methylene blue, safranin, crystal violet, malachite green etc. called “simple or direct stains”.

-As the basic stain carries a positive charge, it also refers as Positive or Cationic stain.
-The purpose of simple staining is to add contrast to the specimen by directly stain the bacterial cell with a colourless background.
+The basic stains possess a positive auxochrome that charges the stain’s chromogen particles to bind with the specimen.
+The chromophore group of the stain imparts colour to the microscopic image.
+As the basic stain carries a positive charge, it is also called positive or cationic stain.
+The purpose of direct staining is to add contrast to the specimen by directly stain the bacterial cells with a colourless background.

-Therefore simple stain not only able us to observe the organism but also helps us to examine the organism’s shape, size and arrangement, which is necessary to distinguish a particular group of organism.
+The simple stains make the organism visible and help us examine the organism’s shape, size, and arrangement, necessary to distinguish a particular group of organisms.
 The process generally involves three sequential steps like smear preparation, heat fixing and staining of the bacteria.